MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 - Identify whether a process displaying the string **EbmV0LnBpcGU6Ly8rLw==** exists.

-- If such a process exists, make sure that Power Automate Desktop is closed from the taskbar.
-Next, stop the process identified in the previous step and try again to launch Power Automate Desktop.
+- If such a process exists, stop the process identified in the previous step and try again to launch Power Automate Desktop.

 As a permanent fix, you can stop the process causing the issue from running.
 Alternatively,  if it's an internal process, you can change it to use a more specific endpoint, such as **net.pipe://localhost/something**.